 How to Read These d- and f-Block Elements Handwritten Notes (Pen-Colour Convention)

-Four ink colours run through the notebook, and learning the convention upfront lets you skim 22 pages in under 15 minutes during a final pass.
+Four ink colours run through the notebook.
+Learning the code lets you skim 22 pages in a final pass.

 | Pen Colour | What It Codes | How to Use in Revision |